Ypres: The Immortal Salient

 People have been visiting Ypres in Belgium since the 1920s as a pilgrimage to pay their respects to the many thousands of British, Empire and German troops alike who never returned home at the end of the conflict.

 Ypres was held by the British, French and Belgian armies from October 1914 until 1918.
 Its geography formed a salient (a bulge in the line).
 The defence of such a position is a perilous one as it can be attacked on three fronts.
-Coupled with the terrible Flanders soil which became a quagmire when it rained as well as the threat of attack by poison gas from 1915, makes you wonder why it was so bitterly defended.
-But, defended it was and the Ypres sector saw fighting every year of the war which included three major battles (First, Second and Third Ypres).
+Along with the terrible Flanders soil which became a quagmire when it rained, as well as the threat of attack by poison gas from 1915, makes you wonder why it was so bitterly defended.
+But, defended it was and the Ypres sector saw fighting every year of the war which included three major battles (First, Second and Third Ypres also known as the Battle of Passchendaele).
 The cost of their determination was horrendous and several hundred thousand lives were lost collectively.
 There are over 120 military grave yards in the salient alone.

-Ypres was known as ‘Wipers’ to the British troops and was more or less destroyed during the four years of war.
+Known as ‘Wipers’ to the British troops, Ypres was more or less destroyed during the four years of war.
 The Cloth Hall ruins stood as a defiant iconic landmark to the passing troops on their way to the front.
 It was lovingly restored to its prior image with the aid of repatriation money from the German aggressors.
 It now stands as a beacon of pilgrimage to those who never returned home.
 The cemeteries of Ypres and its memorials, notably the Menin Gate, are testimony to the thousands of soldiers who died during this great conflict and have no known grave.

-Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry and then on to Ypres to check in to the Albion Hotel (located in the centre of Ypres).
-With the rest of the day at your leisure, you can explore this historic and beautiful town visiting St Martin’s Cathedral and St George’s Chapel and finishing at the Menin Gate.
-Then enjoy a meal and one of the famous Belgium beers in the stunning Grote Markt before taking in the Last Post ceremony at the Menin Gate.
+Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry and then on to Ypres to check in to the Novotel Hotel (located in the centre of Ypres).
+With the rest of the day at your leisure, you can explore this historic and beautiful town visiting St Martin’s Cathedral or St George’s Chapel and finishing at the Menin Gate.
+You could visit the In Flanders Field Museum housed in the Cloth Hall or take a stroll along the Ramparts which leads to the stunning Ramparts Cemetery (Lille Gate).
+In the evening, enjoy a meal and one of the famous Belgium beers in the stunning Grote Markt before taking in the Last Post Ceremony at the Menin Gate that takes place every evening at 8pm.

 Day Two: Our first full day’s touring starts at Gheluvelt where the 2nd Worcesters’ bayonet charge restored the line at a crucial time during First Ypres.
 We then spend some time at the Passchendaele Memorial Museum.
 This excellent museum with its reconstructed German and British trenches will give you a good idea of the conditions faced by the soldiers of the Great War.
 The Ypres Salient contains 120 cemeteries and we visit the largest British War Cemetery in the world, Tyne Cot with 11,956 graves.
 We then move on to look at Third Ypres, Passchendaele and the Canadian Memorial at Crest Farm.